 Hours passed, and Xana realized neither of them had bothered to turn on the light even as the penthouse grew dark.
 And Ian hadn’t moved or bothered to go to the bathroom.
 He just sat […]

 Kirby vs. Steranko

-I always feel like somebody’s watching me Sixteen more images to update my The eyes have it collection.
+Eye always feel like somebody’s watching me Sixteen more images to update my The Eyes Have It collection.